 Fees and funding

 Departmental scholarships and bursaries may be available.
-For information on fees and funding please go to: www.hull.ac.uk/money
+Please visit our website for information on fees and funding.

 Qualification and course duration